pyeventsourcing/esdbclient/README.md

 `position`, `backwards`, `limit`, and `timeout`.

-The argument `position` is an optional integer that can be used to indicate the stream position from which to start reading.
-This argument is `None` by default, meaning that the stream will be read from the start, or from the end if `backwards` is `True`.
-When reading a stream from a given position, the recorded event at the given stream position WILL be included, both when reading forwards from that position, and when reading backwards from that position.
+The argument `position` is an optional integer that can be used to indicate the position in the stream from which to start reading.
+This argument is `None` by default, which means the stream will be read either from the start of the stream (the default behaviour), or from the end of the stream if `backwards` is `True`.
+When reading a stream from a specified position in the stream, the recorded event at that position WILL be included, both when reading forwards from that position, and when reading backwards from that position.

-The argument `backwards` is a boolean which is by default `False` meaning the stream will be read forwards by default, so that events are returned in the order they were appended, If `backwards` is `True`, the stream will be read backwards, so that events are returned in reverse order.
+The argument `backwards` is a boolean, by default `False`, which means the stream will be read forwards by default, so that events are returned in the order they were appended, If `backwards` is `True`, the stream will be read backwards, so that events are returned in reverse order.